ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Git NewBranch](../../images/4-gitnewbranch.png)

 This will display the current and the new branch.
-You'll notice that we are still on branch "main" and will need to switch branches to work in our "newbranch."
+You'll notice that we are still on branch `main` and will need to switch branches to work in our `newbranch`.

 ## Switching Branches